All comparisonsTask Managers

 Toodledo

-Microsoft To Do fails first because custom filters and advanced task fields are constrained.
+Microsoft To Do fails first because it breaks when custom filters and advanced task fields are constrained.

 Verdict